← Back to blog

 CCF transforms the trust farming attack from a sprint to a marathon that the adversary has to run flawlessly for nearly five months.

-Why Shortcuts Are Mathematically Impossible
+Why Shortcuts Are Structurally Blocked

 An adversary might try several strategies to accelerate trust farming.
 Each one fails against the mathematical structure.